skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

       2. Make that the program loads that RAM address, empties the bus, enables RAM out, then halts
         * Now whenever you see a halted program with RAM address 1111 (all green), it means the program is waiting for your input.
       3. Then all we need is a pushbutton which upon activation the program  unhalts, and proceeds with a loaded bus with the user "live" input
-* The most characteristic property of a von Neumann architecture is that program instructions and data share the same memory and bus.
-  * In a Harvard architecture you would have one bus for the data (red LEDs) and one bus for the instructions (green LEDs), you'd be able to load the opcode into the instruction register and the data into the ALU registers at the same time.
-  * We clearly have a von Neumman computer as there's only 1 bus and we need to have different clock cycles for each of those tasks.
+      * We will skip it for now as some assembly language examples use address 15 like Ben Eater, without having it as an input address.
+If I eventually implement this feature I will dedicate a separate section.
+* Although these are formal definitions beyond Ben's project goal, it was a goal of mine to understand computer jargon, hence this slight theory detour.

 ### CPU vs Control unit
-* Looking at the [von Neumann architecture](#memory-layout) that we have, we can see at a higher level that "CPU" (central processing unit) is composed of the [ALU](#arithmetic-logic-unit-alu) (the module that does all the calculations) and the **Control Unit**, which is responsible for **fetching**, **decoding** and **executing** instructions stored in the program.
+* Looking at the [von Neumann architecture](#memory-layout-of-a-stored-program-digital-computer) that we have, we can see at a higher level that "CPU" (central processing unit) is composed of the [ALU](#arithmetic-logic-unit-alu) (the module that does all the calculations) and the **Control Unit**, which is responsible for **fetching**, **decoding** and **executing** instructions stored in the program.
   * PC = [program counter](#program-counter-pc)
   * IR = [instruction register](#instruction-register)
-  * CC = [control circuitry](#cleaning-up-control-circuitry) (called "control world" by Ben)
+  * CC = [control circuitry](#cleaning-up-control-circuitry) (partially called "control world" by Ben)
-* Taking von Neumann terminology into account, this is the what the architecture and terminology of our 8 bit computer looks like:
+* Taking von Neumann terminology into account, this is what the architecture and terminology of our 8 bit computer looks like:
 ![404]({{ site.url }}/images/8bit/control/arch.PNG)
   * "CPU" would consist of the red and blue bordered areas, with the read one being the control unit and the blue one the ALU.
   * The RAM is the memory that contains the program and variables, but as described in the [memory layout](#memory-layout) section, we could define address 1111 and a halt/unhalt mechanism to integrate "live" user inputs by explicitly storing them in the last RAM address.